gjwgit/innerpod/README.md

 Linux.
 You can also run the app online at [innerpod.solidcommunity.au](https://innerpod.solidcommunity.au).

-You can also download and install the latest version from Solid Community AU:
+You can download and install the latest version from Solid Community
+AU:

 + **Android**
 [apk](https://solidcommunity.au/installers/innerpod.apk);